tornado-predictions/tornado/README.md

 ### Research Question

-How has the number of tornadoes changed over the past seven decades in the United States?
+How has the number of tornadoes changed over the past seven decades, and what effect this had on the financial loss (dollars) in the United States?

 ## Data sources